Marketionist/stijit-grid/README.md

-More details on how to use stijit grid you can find here - <a href="http://grid.stijit.com/">grid.stijit.com</a>
+More details and example of how to use stijit grid for websites creation you can find here - <a href="http://grid.stijit.com/">grid.stijit.com</a>